-The baseline sample and its allocation among housing-market strata, illustrated earlier in Fig. 4.2, was inflated in size to allow for the panel attrition rates reflected in Table 4.10.
+The baseline panel and its allocation among housing-market strata, illustrated earlier in Fig. 4.2, was inflated in size to allow for the information losses due to nonresponse that are reflected in Table 4.9.
 The size and composition of the corresponding terminal panel, consisting of all members of the baseline panel for which we expect to obtain complete five-year survey records, is illustrated in Fig. 4.3.

-Given a baseline panel of 2,250 residential properties allocated shown earlier, we would expect to end the monitoring period with complete survey records on about 1,000 properties, about 44 percent of the original total.
+Given a baseline panel of 2,074 residential properties allocated as shown earlier, we would expect to end the monitoring period with complete survey records on about 929 properties, about 45 percent of the original total.
 The rate of loss by stratum varies, for the reasons we have indicated.
 As reflected in this condensed display, the most notable change in interstratum proportions is between single-family rental units and small multiple dwellings.
-Beginning with 18 percent more of the former than of the latter, we end with 31 percent fewer.
+Beginning with 39 percent more of the former than of the latter, we end with 9 percent fewer.